ARIF-05022005/project/README.md

-echo "# 🩺 HealthCare – Full-Stack Web App for Seamless User Authentication
+echo "# 🩺 SurakshaSetu – Full-Stack Web App for Seamless User Authentication

-**HealthCare** is a full-stack web application designed to deliver secure, modern, and user-friendly authentication.
+**SurakshaSetu** is a full-stack web application designed to deliver secure, modern, and user-friendly authentication.
 It combines a responsive frontend with a modular backend powered by **Firebase Authentication**, offering multiple login options — Email/Password, Google, and Phone (OTP).

 ## ✨ Features